Acton, Australian Capital Territory

 Acton is a suburb of Canberra, ACT, Australia.
 Acton covers an area west of the CBD, bordered by Black Mountain to the west and Lake Burley Griffin in the south.

-The Australian National University campus covers most of the suburb, though also located in Acton is the National Film and Sound Archive, a branch of the CSIRO and the National Museum of Australia.
+The Australian National University campus covers most of Acton, though other sites in the suburb include the National Film and Sound Archive located in the former Institute of Anatomy building, the National Museum of Australia on the Acton Peninsula, and New Acton, which was developed as a unique urban precinct around Acton House in phases from 2006 to 2019.